Ethan-Heimer/SDL3Template/README.md

 this will create a `bin` directory inside of `build` where the compiled template project and a copy of the assets folder from `src/project/assets` will be placed.

+## Building a project

+There are 2 ways a project can be built with this configuration.

+- `./Build.sh`
+- The manual way

+`./Build.sh` is a bash script that will automatically configure directories to be linked within the project. run it like a normal bash command. the output by default will be built in `./build/bin/`.

+The manual way is outlined below

 ## Configuration
 ### Changing the project name